sqlxpert/lights-off-aws/README.md

   EC2 Windows or commercial Linux instance (but [other EC2 instances have a 1-minute minimum](https://aws.amazon.com/blogs/aws/new-per-second-billing-for-ec2-instances-and-ebs-volumes/));
-  of ongoing storage charges for stopped EC2 instances and RDS databases; and of costs that resume when AWS automatically starts an RDS instance that has been stopped for 7 days.
+  of ongoing storage charges for stopped EC2 instances and RDS databases; and of costs that resume when AWS automatically starts an RDS database that has been stopped for 7 days.
 There might be other AWS costs as well!

 * Test the AWS Lambda functions and IAM policies in your own AWS environment.